OpenZeppelin/openzeppelin-test-helpers/README.md

   });

   it('reverts when transferring tokens to the zero address', async function () {
-    // Edge cases that trigger a require statement can be tested for, optionally checking the revert reason as well await expectRevert.unspecified(this.erc20.transfer(constants.ZERO_ADDRESS, this.value, { from: sender }));
+    // Edge cases that trigger a require statement can be tested for await expectRevert(
+      this.erc20.transfer(constants.ZERO_ADDRESS, this.value, { from: sender }), 'ERC20: transfer to the zero address'
+    );
   });

   it('emits a Transfer event on successful transfers', async function () {